dianachou/cmsc320fall2019/project3/project3/README.md

 <li><p>Include code to obtain and prepare your data as a dataframe to use with your three classification algorithms.
 In case your dataset includes non-numeric predictors, include the code you are using to transform these predictors into numeric predictors you can use with your logistic regression implementation.</p></li>
 <li><p>Specify the two additional algorithms you have chosen in part (b), and for algorithms that have hyper-parameters specify the method you are using for model selection.</p></li>
 <li><p>Include all code required to perform the 10-fold cross-validation procedure on your three algorithms.</p></li>
-<li><p>Write up the result of your 10-fold cross-validation procedure.
+<li><p>Writeup the result of your 10-fold cross-validation procedure.
 Make sure to report the 10-fold CV error estimate (with standard error) of each of the three algorithms.
 Also report on the result of the <em>two</em> paired t-tests comparing your logistic regression algorithm with your chosen two algorithms.</p></li>
 </ol>